Buddhism spread from India across many parts of Asia, it absorbed many

 Recommended Attire for Ladies

 Ladies are advised to dress modestly with comfortable but appropriate clothing.
-Black dresses are not suitable.
+Traditionally, white is worn on holy days by the devotees.
+Black dresses are not considered suitable for such occasions..

 Revealing clothes such as short skirts, hipsters, tight tops and plunging neck-lines are considered unsuitable and disrespectful.